Dev8683/pvsneslibwiki/Installation-with-Windows.md

-Here, You will find  detailed instruction for installing libSnes on a Windows environment.
+Here, you will find  detailed instruction for installing PVSnesLib on a Windows environment.
-To use PVSnesLib, you will need:
+To use it, you will need:
   * msys
   * Last version of DevKitSnes
   * Last version of PVSnesLib binaries
-  * An editor like Programmer's Notepad or Eclipse (if your PC is strong enough ;-))
+  * An editor like Programmer's Notepad, Sublime text or Eclipse (if your PC is strong enough ;-))

 Additional sections below will cover others OS installation like Linux and Mac OS X.